Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     <img src="src/1.3.7.png" width="500">

+    Princiapl eigenvector is the eigenvector associated with eigenvalue 1.

 - PageRank Summary
   - Measures importance of nodes in a graph using the link structure of the web
   - Models a random web surfer using the *stochastic adjacency matrix M*
-  - PageRank solves $r=M\cdot r$ where r can be viewed as both the *principle eigenvector of M* and as *the stationary distribution of a random walk* over the graph
+  - PageRank solves **$r=M\cdot r$** where r can be viewed as both the *principle eigenvector of M* and as *the stationary distribution of a random walk* over the graph

 #### 1.3.2 PageRank: How to solve?